collapsed-stacks/startups/questions/3617/why-didn-t-google-launch-android-studio-earlier.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2015-03-05
 - score: 0

-<p>There are a lot of assumptions floating around in this question in my opinion, to the degree I almost feel as if the question in the end doesn't add up.</p>
+There are a lot of assumptions floating around in this question in my opinion, to the degree I almost feel as if the question in the end doesn't add up.

-<p>Yes, there are differences between the two IDEs -- and yes, Google might have gone with IntelliJ instead of Eclipse to start, but sounds unlikely to me.
-What I do know is that they've been working on this over two years and no longer actively developing for Eclipse; which to me goes against the claim Google has unlimited resources, they don't.</p>
+Yes, there are differences between the two IDEs -- and yes, Google might have gone with IntelliJ instead of Eclipse to start, but sounds unlikely to me.
+What I do know is that they've been working on this over two years and no longer actively developing for Eclipse; which to me goes against the claim Google has unlimited resources, they don't.

-<p>I could try to spin this some how into being some sort of progressive form of developing a product to limit resource expenditure and mitigate risks, but the fact is unless the real reasons behind Google's switch are known, it's just speculation; which is what it is.</p>
+I could try to spin this some how into being some sort of progressive form of developing a product to limit resource expenditure and mitigate risks, but the fact is unless the real reasons behind Google's switch are known, it's just speculation; which is what it is.

 ## Answer 3623